miladrahimi/phprouter/README.md

 ### Getting Started

-It's so easy to work with Php Router!
+It's so easy to work with PhpRouter!
 Just take a look at the following example.

 *  JSON API Example: